LeanerCloud/AutoSpotting/TECHNICAL_DETAILS.md

   - supports keeping a configurable number of on-demand instances in the group, either an absolute number or a percentage of the instances from the group.

+- **Automatically handles the spot termination notifications**
+  - see the dedicated section below for more details

 ## Replacement logic ##

 Once enabled on an AutoScaling group, it is gradually replacing all the